Reporting Identity in GA4

 Well, the search console collection is unpublished by default.

 So you’ll have to go into the collection option under library and publish it from there.
+This is in the same way that you would create an SEO Report for example

 First click on the ‘Library’ option within the report section